 Preparing for the Interview

 You should be able to clearly articulate your strengths, skills, personal and academic experiences, as well as your career interests and goals.
 Prepare specific examples to demonstrate how your attributes, accomplishments, and experiences can be transferred to the position for which you are applying.
-Become and expert on yourself and how your liberal arts education has prepared you to be successful.
+Become an expert on yourself and how your liberal arts education has prepared you to be successful.
 Be sure you can show the employer how your experience matches the organization’s needs and how you will contribute to helping them accomplish their goals.

 Research the Employer

 The outstanding candidates are those who show a real interest in the organization they are interviewing with.
 To demonstrate that you really want the position, make sure to learn everything you can about the organization prior to the interview.
 Use resources such as employer’s website and industry-specific online resources such as Hoover’s Online, LexisNexis, Mint Global, or Reference USA.
-You should be knowledgeable about the employer’s company include its size, products or services, organizational structure, reputation, competitors, divisions and subdivisions, parent company, number of employees, sales, assets, earnings, new products or projects, locations, and accomplishments.
+You should be knowledgeable about the employer’s company, including its size, products or services, organizational structure, reputation, competitors, divisions and subdivisions, parent company, number of employees, sales, assets, earnings, new products or projects, locations, and accomplishments.
 Click here to discover the skills and qualities employers value most in their new hires.

 Practice Makes Perfect

 Practice your interview skills by scheduling a recorded mock interview with the Center for Career Planning & Internships to get feedback, hone your delivery, and feel more comfortable before your real interview.
 At the very least practice out loud with a friend.